hildeweerts/responsiblemachinelearning/book/_build/html/_sources/index.md

   name: python3
 ---

-# An Introduction to Responsible Data Science
+# An Introduction to Responsible Machine Learning

 by *Hilde Weerts*